praj2408/Text-Summarizer-Project/README.md

 ## Model Information
+PEGASUS is a state-of-the-art model for abstractive text summarization, developed by Google AI.
+It is a transformer-based model that is trained on a massive dataset of text and code.
+PEGASUS can generate summaries that are both informative and fluent, and it has been shown to outperform other models on a variety of summarization tasks.

+PEGASUS is trained using a technique called masked language modeling.
+In masked language modeling, the model is given a sequence of text with some of the words masked out.
+The model then learns to predict the missing words.
+This helps the model to learn the relationships between words and phrases, and it also helps the model to learn how to generate text that is fluent and grammatically correct.

+PEGASUS is a powerful tool for abstractive text summarization.
+It can be used to generate summaries of news articles, research papers, and other long documents.
+PEGASUS can also be used to generate summaries of code, which can be helpful for developers who need to understand the code of a large project.

+Here are some of the key features of PEGASUS:

+- It is a transformer-based model, which is a type of neural network that has been shown to be effective for a variety of natural language processing tasks.
+- It is trained on a massive dataset of text and code, which gives it a strong understanding of the relationships between words and phrases.
+- It can generate summaries that are both informative and fluent.
+- It has been shown to outperform other models on a variety of summarization tasks.

+PEGASUS is a promising new model for abstractive text summarization.
+It has the potential to revolutionize the way that we summarize text, and it could be used in a variety of applications, such as news aggregation, research paper summarization, and code summarization.

 ## Results
+We conducted one epoch of training due to low computing power on our model, but unfortunately, the achieved accuracy was relatively low.
+The model's performance during this initial training phase did not meet our expectations.
+We acknowledge that further iterations and adjustments are necessary to improve accuracy and enhance the model's capabilities.
+The low accuracy obtained after one epoch suggests that additional training or modifications to the model architecture, hyperparameters, or dataset may be required to achieve desired performance levels.
+Further investigation and experimentation will be conducted to address these concerns and enhance the accuracy of the model.

 ## Contributions
 Contributions to this project are welcome!
 To contribute, please follow the standard GitHub workflow for pull requests.